 The project Consolidating the financial sustainability and coverage of the social protection system in Senegal provides technical assistance to the country to establish a comprehensive and inclusive social protection system, supported by adequate and sustainable financing, transparent governance and targeted measures.
-The joint action aims to include currently uncovered vulnerable groups, particularly persons with disabilities and workers in the informal and rural economy.
+The joint action aims to extend social protection coverage to vulnerable groups not yet covered, in particular persons with disabilities and workers in the informal economy.

-In 2019-2020, a strategic review of the national social protection system conducted by the ILO with the financial support of the European Union has allowed to determine scenarios for the extension of the system and the effective implementation of the NSPS, particularly through the mobilization of new sources of financing and the extension of coverage, which remains polarized between formal salaried employment and social assistance.
+In 2019-20, a comprehensive review of the social protection system conducted by the ILO, with the support of the European Union allowed the identification of policy scenarios for extending the social protection system ensuring the effective implementation of the National Social Protection Strategy.
+The scenarios were based, in particular, on the mobilisation of new potential sources of financing and the extension of coverage, which remains polarised between formal salaried employment and social assistance.

-As such, the joint action will aim to deepen options and recommendations for the sustainable financing of social protection, support the extension of social protection coverage, and strengthen non-contributory social protection programs.
-In addition, activities will aim to operationalize these recommendations in order to secure social protection expenditure through the State Budget, but also at the legislative and legal level.
+Thus, the joint action aims at exploring options and recommendations for sustainable financing of social protection and supporting the extension of social protection coverage.
+In addition, the activities will allow apply these recommendations to secure social protection expenditure through the government budget, but also at the legal level.

-- Study on the extension and improvement of the Equality Opportunity Card scheme (French)
+- Study on the extension and improvement of the Equality Opportunity Card (CEC) scheme

-- Brochures for online training courses offered to technical SP actors as part of the project
+- Brochures for online training courses offered to technical social protection actors as part of the project

 - Project Presentation for Senegal (French)

 - Summary sheet on social protection in Senegal (French)